 - Pteridophytes can catapult their spores even at long distances because of the spring-like structures of these sporangia-containing spores.

 - Regarding physical appearance, pteridophytes are extremely diverse, and no single characteristic can describe them.
 Leaves of ferns are called fronds, which typically are coiled until they unroll at maturity.
-They also have horizontal stems called rhizomes and have simple leaves roots.
+They also have horizontal stems called rhizomes and simple leaves roots.
 Unlike bryophytes, they are already vascular plants and capable of transporting fluids.

-- Through time, pteridophytes have already adapted to a wide range of habitat: they can be aquatic, terrestrial, and even cold-resistant, but most of them still prefer to thrive in tropical regions.
+- Through time, pteridophytes have already adapted to a wide range of habitats: they can be aquatic, terrestrial, and even cold-resistant, but most of them still prefer to thrive in tropical regions.
 See the life cycle of Pteridophytes in detail here.